fluxninja/aperture/docs/content/tutorials/flow-control/basic-concurrency-limiting.md

 limit the concurrency on the service to match the processing capacity of the service.
 However, figuring out concurrency limit of a service is a hard problem in face of continuously changing service infrastructure.
-Each new version deployed, horizontal scaling, change in access patterns can change the concurrency limit of a service.
+Each new version deployed, horizontal scaling, or a change in access patterns can change the concurrency limit of a service.

-To accurately model the concurrency limit of a service, it's critical to track it's
+To accurately model the concurrency limit of a service, it's critical to track its
 [golden signals](https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals).
 For instance, queue buildup can be detected by tracking deviation of current latency from historically normal values.